doreenlulu/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Added validations to the Toy model

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Updated the toys controller action to check the validity of our model when it is created, and respond appropriately

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Added the 'destroy' on the routes.rb file